bluegenes/sourmash_plugin_export/README.md

 ```
 ## Limitations

 **If you input more than one RocksDB database, any hashes present in multiple databases will be show up more than once in the output, once for each `source` they are found in.
-The LCA summaries will treat these hashes as unique.
-If you'd like to merge information from duplicated hashes while summarizing LCA across these databases, you can use pandas or polars to group by the `hash` column and summarize the LCA information yourself.**
+The LCA summaries will treat these hashes as unique.To merge information from duplicated hashes while summarizing LCA across these databases, you can use the script at `src/python/merge-duplicated-hashes.py` to build a parquet file with merged information for any duplicates.**

 ## Full Usage